krogank9/krogank9.github.io/README.md

 ------------

-if you commit more stuff the github site will update instantly rather than wait 5+ minutes
+if you commit more stuff the github site will update instantly asdasdsad rather than wait 5+ minutes

 aasdasd
 asdasd